 Euro Condensed Matter 2019

 EuroSciCon is Europe’s largest and most significant scientific place which serves as a crossroad for the academicians and industry experts to build networks.
-With over 16 years of Life Science Communication it focuses on to Spearheading the Transformation of Physics Research into Knowledge through Scientific Gatherings and Networking.
+With over 16 years of Life Science Communication, it focuses on to Spearheading the Transformation of Physics Research into Knowledge through Scientific Gatherings and Networking.

-The world’s leading Global Conferences organizer Euroscicon invites all the physicists from all over the world to attend the prestigious scientific "5th International Conference on Condensed Matter and Materials Physics" which is to be held during September 02-03, 2019 at Berlin, Germany which includes prompt Keynote presentations, Oral talks, Poster presentations and Exhibitions from experts in the Condensed Matter Physics, leaders from the fields of Materials Physics, and students from diverse groups, leading universities, research institutions and Physics Industries to share their research experiences on all aspects of this rapidly expanding field and thereby, providing a showcase of the sophisticated techniques with theme - "Explore, Exchange & Experience the Unique Realm of Condensed Matter Physics".
+The world’s leading Global Conferences organizer Euroscicon invites all the physicists from all over the world to attend the prestigious scientific "5th International Conference on Condensed Matter and Materials Physics" which is to be held during December 02-03, 2019 at Barcelona, Spain which includes prompt Keynote presentations, Oral talks, Poster presentations and Exhibitions from experts in the Condensed Matter Physics, leaders from the fields of Materials Physics, and students from diverse groups, leading universities, research institutions and Physics Industries to share their research experiences on all aspects of this rapidly expanding field and thereby, providing a showcase of the sophisticated techniques with theme - "Explore, Exchange & Experience the Unique Realm of Condensed Matter Physics".

 Importance and Scope

 Our aim is to aggregate community and to create a platform for exchange of information on current technological developments, new scientific innovations and the effectiveness of various regulatory programs towards Condensed Matter Physics 2019.
-It provides a premier technical forum for expressing and knowledge about the advanced research and developments, as well as exploration of new applications, technologies and to explore new trends in the fields of Condensed Matter and Materials Physics.
+It provides a premier technical forum for expressing and knowledge about the advanced research and developments, as well as the l as exploration of new applications, technologies and to explore new trends in the fields of Condensed Matter and Materials Physics.

 Why to attend??